BDC Hamburger Icon

 Pinterest is a visual social media platform where users browse images and videos related to their interests.
 When they find compelling images, they can save them on digital bulletin boards organized by topic.
 Saved images or videos are called pins.

-These are some of the most popular categories searched on Pinterest:
+Some of the most popular categories searched on Pinterest include the following:

 • Food and drink